Internal Medicine vs Family Medicine: What’s the Difference?

 |Training||3-years residency; training focuses on common medical conditions, but also includes experiences in each of the internal medicine subspecialities and neurology.
 At least one year of training must include caring for hospitalized patients.||3-years residency; training typically based in outpatient centers, with at least 6 months inpatient hospital experience.
 Additional requirements include training in obstetrics and gynecology.|

 Internal medicine vs family medicine: What sets them apart?
-Because internal medicine education focuses only on adults and includes experience in both general medicine and the internal medicine subspecialties, training in adult medical issues is comprehensive and deep.
+Exactly what is internal medicine?
+Because internal medicine education focuses on adults and includes experience in both general medicine and the internal medicine subspecialties, training in adult medical issues is comprehensive and deep.
 The general and subspecialty nature of training equips internists to develop expertise in diagnosing the wide variety of diseases that commonly affect adults and in managing complex medical situations where multiple conditions may affect a single individual, according to the American College of Physicians (ACP).

 Internists follow patients over the course of their lives—from young adulthood through old age—and establish long relationships with their patients, according to the ACP.
 They are specially trained to solve puzzling diagnostic problems and can handle severe chronic illnesses and situations where several different illnesses may strike at the same time.